Azure/batch-shipyard/recipes/HPLinpack-Infiniband-IntelMPI/README.md

   * `-q <grid column dim>`: grid column dimension, this must be greater than or equal to `-p`.
 If not specified, will be automatically determined from the number of nodes.
+* `additional_singularity_options` property should have an option to set the working directory to the linpack binary directory.
 * `infiniband` can be set to `true`, however, it is implicitly enabled by Batch Shipyard when executing on a RDMA-enabled compute pool.
 * `multi_instance` property must be defined